AreniumIon/KeyboardWarrior/README.txt

 depending on the amount of Chaos you currently have.
 Followers give you more Chaos over time.
 You can buy upgrades to keep some of the followers over an account termination.

+Press the Reset Button found in the Shop tab to reset all values.